lucasrosate/fetch-randomuserapi-app/README.md

 # Next.js first app

 This my app in Next.js.
-That project fetches a random API from [here](https://randomuser.me/api) and generates random users and displays it.
+That project fetches a random user from [here](https://randomuser.me/api) and generates random users and displays it.

 ### Technologies
 - [Next.js v10.0.5](https://github.com/vercel/next.js)